HewlettPackard/OpenShift-on-SimpliVity/README.md

 ## Monitoring the progresses

-The playbooks that powers on the OCP machines monitors port 22 for the non OCP VMs and port 22623 to assess the successful “ignition” of the OpenShift cluster.
+The playbooks that powers on the OCP machines monitors port 22 for the non-OCP VMs and port 22623 to assess the successful “ignition” of the OpenShift cluster.

 You can monitor the progress of the ignition process in several places: